 High Transaction Costs Impact

 High transaction fees represent the most significant B2B payment pain point for companies managing regular wire transfer requirements.
-These costs accumulate rapidly and affect business profitability across different company sizes.
+These costs accumulate rapidly and affect business profitability regardless of company size.

 Fee burden by business size: